 The Community Engagement team connects investigators with community members and organizations through partnerships designed to promote diversity and encourage participation in research studies.

-The Participant & Clinical Interactions Core maintains specialized research facilities and resources that foster innovation, quality, and efficiency in study conceptualization, conduct, and dissemination.
+The Participant and Clinical Interactions Core maintains specialized research facilities and resources that foster innovation, quality, and efficiency in study conceptualization, conduct, and dissemination.